 Statistically, consumers have more choice during this year’s open enrollment with 20 new health insurance companies entering or reentering states and a 4% premium price drop on average on HealthCare.gov plans.
 But are Affordable Care Act (ACA) plans your best option?
 For many in America, yes.
 But for individuals who don’t qualify for a subsidy or need a broad provider network, ACA plans could be limiting.
 This post will review the benefits of ACA plans, qualified health plans purchased off-exchange and the best short-term health insurance advantages to help you compare plans side-by-side.

-Here are the top five consumer tips to help healthcare consumers sort through their options and pick a health insurance plan for 2020:
+Here are the top five consumer tips to help healthcare consumers sort through their options and pick a health insurance plan:

 1. Compare health insurance plan types